Inflammation & Depression: The Biological Link

 These symptoms may reflect ongoing immune-nervous system interaction rather than isolated psychological distress (4,7).
 This overlap is also commonly seen in people experiencing chronic fatigue and post-viral syndromes.

 Because symptoms of deficiency can closely overlap with psychiatric diagnoses, assessment is generally more informative than empirical supplementation.
+Further discussion of B-vitamin pathways is available in our overview of methylation and mental health.

-• Increased inflammatory signalling to the brain
+Immune activation Increased inflammatory cytokine signalling to the brain via systemic circulation

 Rather than relying solely on symptom-based assessment, functional and integrative approaches may include targeted investigation of biological contributors:

-• Nutrient status (B12, folate, vitamin D, magnesium, zinc, omega-3 index)
+Nutrient status B12, folate, vitamin D, magnesium, zinc, omega-3 index Detects deficiencies that may impair neurotransmitter synthesis

 These assessments aim to clarify physiological patterns that may interact with mood regulation (6-8) and are commonly used within a functional medicine mental health framework.